Student Finance

 Money as a student rarely arrives in neat, predictable chunks.
 You might get a lump sum loan at the start of term, a small monthly transfer from your parents, and uneven pay from a part-time job.
 Meanwhile, expenses show up every single day: bus fare, lunch, a textbook, a coffee with friends.
 This mismatch is the real reason students feel broke, even when they technically have "enough" for the term.

 A budget simply turns that messy reality into a plan.
 It is not about saying no to everything fun.
 It is about deciding ahead of time where your money goes, so you are never surprised in week three of the month.
 Think of a budget as a map, not a cage.
-If you want a deeper foundation before you start, our walkthrough on how to make a student budget breaks the basics down even further.
+If you would rather work from a printable, our student budget checklist turns this whole guide into a quick tick-list.

 Building Your Student Budget